 The Collaborative Law Process

-If you wish to approach your divorce with collaborative law, each partner must retain their own attorneys who are trained in the process.
+If you wish to approach your divorce with collaborative law, then each partner must retain their own collaborative attorneys who are trained in the process.
 These attorneys must agree – in writing – to help the couple reach a fair and favorable settlement outside of the courtroom.
 Each partner meets privately with their own Chicago collaborative law attorney to discuss their case and their goals moving forward.

 You may also bring in other experts such as: